AdobeDocs/commerce-admin.en/help/getting-started/commerce-account-create.md

 ---
-title: "Create and Access Your [!DNL Commerce] Account"
+title: Create and Access Your [!DNL Commerce] Account
-description: "Learn about [!DNL Commerce] accounts, which manage the products and services that you have purchased."
+description: Learn about [!DNL Commerce] accounts, which manage the products and services that you have purchased.
+exl-id: 45f938c8-9bd9-4bd3-ac12-cce722a61e03
 ---
 # Create and Access Your [!DNL Commerce] Account